 The new formation of the Center declares that it wants to be a place of compromise and pragmatism.
 Hennig-Kloska emphasizes that this is a space where "people meet and work out good solutions".
 It sounds beautiful, but in Polish politics such declarations are rarely enough.
 Petru returns to play after years of break, Leo and others bring experience – this may be an interesting mix.
 The question is whether the Centre will be able to build wider facilities outside the Sejm, whether it will remain a parliamentary club without a real field backdrop.

 What about the October 15th coalition?
-Prime Minister Donald Tusk has already calmed down: both sides – both Pełczyńska-Nałęcz and Hennig-Kloska – assured him of his loyalty to the government.
+Prime Minister Donald Tusk He has already calmed down: both sides – both Pełczyńska-Nałęcz and Hennig-Kloska – assured him of his loyalty to the government.
 The parliamentary majority is expected to survive until the election in 2027.
 In theory, everything's fine.
 In practice, however, the dissolution of Poland 2050 is a serious blow to the coalition structure.
 The Third Road (which was the alliance of Poland 2050 and PSL) loses coherence.
-PSL remains, but without a strong partner from the center it becomes more exposed to pressure.
-The left gains relatively, because the weaker centre flank means that KO will have to pay more attention to its demands.
+PSL remains, but without a strong partner from the center becomes more exposed to pressure.
+Left It gains relatively, because the weaker centre flank means that KO will have to take more account of its demands.
 And this in turn can generate new tensions.

 Can the government fall apart?
 I don't think so in the coming months.
 Tusk has experience bonding coalitions with inferior materials.
 Both new groups need stability not to disappear in polls.
 However, the renegotiation of the coalition agreement is inevitable – mandates, positions, influences on ministries.
 It's gonna be a real test.
 If the Centre starts playing on its own and the remnants of Poland 2050 feel marginalized, cracks can deepen.
 One major crisis – budget, EU or reform of the judiciary – is enough, and a delicate balance will collapse.